Mersin: Ottoman Empire

 During the American Civil War, the region became a major supplier of cotton to make up for the high demand due to shortage.
 Railroads were extended to Mersin in 1866 from where cotton was exported by sea, and the city developed into a major trade centre.
 In 1909, Mersin's port hosted 645 steamships and 797,433 tons of goods.
 Before World War I, Mersin exported mainly sesame seeds, cotton, cottonseed, cakes and cereals, and livestock.
 Cotton was exported to Europe, grain to Turkey and livestock to Egypt.
 Coal was the main import into Mersin at this time.
 Messageries Maritimes was the largest shipping line to use the port at Mersin.

 In 1918, the Ottoman Empire collapsed and Mersin was occupied by French and British troops in accordance with the Treaty of Sèvres.
 It was recovered by the Turkish Army in 1921 at the end of the Franco-Turkish War.
 In 1924, Mersin was made a province, and in 1933 Mersin and İçel provinces were merged to form the (greater Mersin) İçel Province.
 The capital of the province was Mersin.
 In 2002 the name of the province was changed to Mersin Province.

 As of 1920, Mersin had five piers at its port, with one privately owned by a railroad company serving Mersin, Tarsus, and Adana.

 Modern Mersin

-Today, Mersin is a large city spreading out along the coast, with skyscrapers, huge hotels, an opera house, expensive real estate near the sea or up in the hills, and many other modern urban amenities. it has the longest seashore in Turkey as well as in the Eastern Mediterranean.
+Today, Mersin is a large city spreading out along the coast.
+It has the longest seashore in Turkey as well as in the Eastern Mediterranean.

-The Metropolitan Municipality has rescueed long stretches of the seafront with walkways, parks and statues, and there are still palm trees on the roadsides especially where the younger generation like to hang out in the cafés and patisseries of smart neighbourhoods such as Pozcu or Çamlıbel with many well-known shops and restaurants.
-The older city centre is a maze of narrow streets and arcades of little shops and cafes.
-Around the fish market several stalls and shops sell Mersin's signature dish tantuni as well as grilled liver sandwiches.
+The Metropolitan Municipality has rescued long stretches of the seafront with walkways, parks and statues, and there are still palm trees on the roadsides.

-Since the start of the Syrian War in 2011 Mersin has acquired a large population of Syrian refugees whose presence is reflected in some of the shops, cafes and restaurants especially in the area of Mezitli known as Little Latakia.
+Since the start of the Syrian War in 2011 Mersin has acquired a large population of Syrian refugees.

-On 6 February 2023 Mersin was shaken by the twin Turkey-Syria earthquakes.
+On 6 February 2023 Mersin was shaken by the twin Turkish-Syrian earthquakes.
 Citizens made homeless in cities further to the east also flocked to Mersin in search of shelter.
+The urban population of the city is 1,084,789 (Mezitli, Yenisehir, Toroslar, Akdeniz), with a metropolitan population of 1,954,279.